Accession of Albania to the European Union: Negotiation progress

+Challenges to EU Accession

+Critics have raised alarm over the extended use of pretrial detention, arguing that lengthy detention without timely trial risks undermining due process and the presumption of innocence, both core EU standards.
+Other persistent challenges include political interference in state institutions, weak coordination among judicial bodies, shortages of judges caused by the vetting process, and concerns over media freedom and transparency in governance.
+While Albania remains one of the frontrunners among candidate states, further structural reforms will be necessary before accession can be completed.

 Public opinion

 Back in 2012, 86.5 percent of Albanians were in favour of an EU membership bid, whilst in a 2021 poll it was found that as many as 97% of Albanians are in favour of EU accession.

 A survey carried out in March and April 2025 by Eurobarometer shows that citizens of Albania have a high level of trust in the EU (80%).
 When it comes to EU membership, the situation in the country is similar, with more than 80% of citizens of Albania believing it would be a good thing.

 According to the 2025 annual survey of opinion in Albania, 82% of citizens have a positive attitude towards the EU (44% very positive, 38% fairly positive), while trust in the EU is 92%.
 It is also revealed that 92% of citizens would vote in favour of Albania's membership of the EU if a referendum was held, while 93% of citizens believe that EU membership would bring more advantages than disadvantages.